 Sandalwood Attar

-Sandalwood attar is obtained from the heartwood of the sandalwood tree.
-Known for its creamy, soft, and woody scent, sandalwood attar is often used in meditation and spiritual practices, promoting relaxation and tranquility.
+The heartwood of the sandalwood tree produces sandalwood attar, celebrated for its creamy, soft, and woody scent.
+People often use sandalwood attar in meditation and spiritual practices to promote relaxation and tranquility.

 Production of Attar